 Kim Hines has been in the business of theater over 50+ years.
 She started out as a child actor, went on to college, got a degree in speech and theater, helped to found a theater company, and was on the ground floor of another and then got her union card.
 She worked with many theater companies learning her craft, the finer points of dramaturgy, and experimented more and more with directing.

 While on the journey of acting and directing, she accidentally found that she had an aptitude for playwrighting -- she ignored her talents in that arena, came back to it a decade later and thus started another career related to theater.

 Now as Kim continues to work in Theater, she has made another addition to her roster of talents.
 Kim is a Coach and Mentor to artists.

-Kim, having written close to 30 plays, a nationally known playwright, her work has been performed by theaters from coast to coast.
+Kim, having written close over 30 plays, a nationally known playwright, her work has been performed by theaters from coast to coast.